 This manual is a direct response to the growing demand for practical guidance on this topic, and covers prisons, police custody and immigration detention facilities.
 This publication has benefited from the expertise of numerous experts and practitioners from diverse disciplines.

-You can download the publication in English and Portugues via Association for the Prevention of Torture (APT) website
+You can download the publication from the Association for the Prevention of Torture (APT) website, or click on the buttons below to go directly to the publications:

 This guide was written by Jean-Sébastien Blanc, Director of Thematic Programmes at the APT.